carpentries-incubator/gap-lesson/_episodes/03-func.md

 - "Beware of undeclared local variables!"
 ---

-Just to remind our task: for a finite group $G$, we would like to calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).
+Just to remind our task: for a finite group _G_, we would like to calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).